PeterCamilleri/zed8e/docs/inner_interpreter.md

 ![Register Mapping](./Images/Registers.png)

 * BC points to the next virtual machine word.
 * IX is the virtual machine's return stack pointer.
+This is called `rsp` in the source code.
 * IY is a short-cut pointer to the virtual machine's next routine.
+This is called `pnext` in the source code.
 * SP is the virtual machine's data stack pointer.
 * All other registers are working registers that are not preserved across words.